jtextor/immunet/README.md

 - `cell-center-distance-prediction.png` - a map of the predicted distance to the nearest cell center.
 - `pseudochannel-{0-4}.png` - maps of the predicted pseudomarkers expression.

-The model prediction made based on the network output is printed in logs.
+The model prediction made based on the network output is saved in `demo-output/prediction.txt`.
 Each line corresponds to a detected cell and contains its location and phenotype expression in the format:
 ```
 y x pseudomarker0 pseudomarker1 pseudomarker2 pseudomarker3 pseudomarker4
 ```